zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/vertex.md

     * permissions to run a Vertex AI pipeline, (e.g. [the `Vertex AI Service Agent` role](https://cloud.google.com/vertex-ai/docs/general/access-control#aiplatform.serviceAgent)).

-As you can see, there can be an dedicated service accounts involved in running a Vertex AI pipeline.
-That's 2 service accounts if you also use a service account to authenticate to GCP in *the ZenML client environment*.
-However, you can keep it simple an use the same service account everywhere.
+As you can see, there can be dedicated service accounts involved in running a Vertex AI pipeline.
+That's two service accounts if you also use a service account to authenticate to GCP in *the ZenML client environment*.
+However, you can keep it simple and use the same service account everywhere.

 #### Configuration use-case: local `gcloud` CLI with user account